uzm99/ENCE_4110_Unai_Zurbano/Lab2/Readme.md

 | 1110              | 1            |
 | 1111              | 1            |

-In paralel of the comparison, a first block named 'Circuit A' converts the binary number signal to extract the first figit of the number.
-The logic would be than when the number is 10, the first diplay would show the first digit beeng 0.
-And consequently, 11-->1, 12-->2, etc.
+In parallel with the comparator, a block named Circuit A converts the binary input to determine the first digit of the decimal number.
+For example, when the input is 10, Circuit A outputs 0 for the first display.
+Similarly, 11→1, 12→2, etc..

 Figure 2.2 — Circuit A module LUT